 This is not only helpful for teachers, but also for those students who enjoy low energy activities and sometimes have a hard time being seen.

-3. Teacher use visual aids, gestures and realia for their elementary level lessons.
+3. Teachers use visual aids, gestures and realia for their elementary level lessons.

 You do not need all the stuffed animals and the props for your class.
 You can always bring realia, visual aids or use gestures to communicate with your students.